-It seems reasonable to assume that Young's modulus would not differ greatly between sugar glasses composed of different sugars, so the model would predict that the depression of the phase transition temperature due solely to this effect would be independent of the type of sugar, as long as $T_g$ is higher than $T_m$ .
-The studies of Koster and her colleagues and those of Zhange and Steponkus provide experimental confirmation of this prediction.
+It seems reasonable to assume that Young's modulus would not differ greatly among sugar glasses composed of different sugars, so the model would predict that the depression of the phase-transition temperature due solely to this effect would to first order be independent of the type of sugar, as long as $T_g$ is higher than $T_o$ .
+The studies of Koster and her colleagues and those of Zhang and Steponkus provide experimental confirmation of this prediction.
 The magnitude of the effect varies with lipid species, however, because of the variation in $\Delta a$ and L among lipids.